William T. Williams: The late 1960s and the 1970s

 Williams returned home to the dusty unpaved roads of North Carolina for the inspiration of a new palette, one born of the luster and glow of mica, false gold, and fox fire from earth's pulsating cover.
 Williams' relief from color-field painting was celebrated in the new works completed between 1971 and 1977, such as Equinox and Indian Summer.
 In 1975 William also took part in an artist in residence program at Fisk University in Nashville, Tennessee.

 In 1977, Williams participated in the second World Festival of Black Arts and African Culture in Lagos, Nigeria (FESTAC).
 This festival brought together more than 17,000 artists of African descent from 59 countries.
 It was the largest cultural event ever held on the African continent.

 Starting in 1979, Williams changed his painting composition style by dividing the canvas into two distinct sections.

 The 1980s

 In 1982 Williams was included in Recent Acquisitions of the Schomburg Collection at the Schomburg Center in New York.
-In 1984 William took part in a show titled Since the Harlem Renaissance, which traveled to the University of Maryland, Bucknell University and the State University of New York at Old Westbury.
+In 1984, Williams took part in a show titled Since the Harlem Renaissance, which traveled to the University of Maryland, Bucknell University and the State University of New York at Old Westbury.
 It also traveled to the Munson-Williams-Proctor Arts Institute in Utica, New York, and the Chrysler Museum of Art in Norfolk, Virginia.

+From 1984 to 1985, Williams was a visiting professor of art at Virginia Commonwealth University.